 If all of the following conditions are true for any block vector candidate N with N being A1 or B1, sameMotion and isPrunedN are both set equal to TRUE:

-hMvpIdx is less than or equal to 1.
+hMvpIdx is equal to 1.

 The candidate HmvpIbcCandList[NumHmvpIbcCand − hMvpIdx] is equal to the block vector candidate N.